mynameisjohn/PyLiaison/README.md

 `pyl::RunCmd( "print('Hello from Python!')" );`

+## Purpose

+The purpose of this library is to allow for projects that make use of both dynamic and compiled code to obtain a balance between performance and iteration time.
+C++ code can be exposed to and driven by python scripts via the use of custom modules created at runtime, and python objects (including modules and functions) can be encapsulated into C++ objects for scripted interfaces and components.

+Data can also be passed to and from the interpreter freely, and custom overloads can be written to convert python objects to C++ types or allocate python objects from C++ types.

 ## Examples

 Here is a simple example that shows how you can communicate with the interpreter.
 The interpreter is initalized, and the main module is retrieved as a pyl::Object (a shared ptr type meant to mimic mutable python types.)